MSc

 Teaching and modules

-Develop your understanding of mental health problems and their diagnosis.
+Develop your understanding of adult mental health problems, evidence-based psychological models and research methods.

-You’ll consider factors that affect mental health, including psychological, biological and sociocultural risk factors.
-We’ll explore current debates surrounding diagnosis, as you learn about the formulation and treatment process of different mental health problems in adults.
+You’ll consider factors that affect mental health, including psychological and sociocultural risk factors.
+We’ll explore current debates in clinical psychology, as you learn about formulation and treatment approaches to different mental health problems in adults.

 There’s also the opportunity to apply your theoretical knowledge to develop basic counselling skills.

-You’ll also build your research skills, with optional modules focusing on statistical techniques in psychological research; or research methods and impact.
-Your Psychology Dissertation is chance to put your skills into practice, as you carry out a significant research project and present the results in a thesis.
+You’ll also build your research skills, with modules focusing on statistical techniques in psychological research; or research methods and impact.
+Your Psychology Dissertation is a chance to put your skills into practice.

 Modules are subject to change and availability, and may vary by location.
 If you have the choice of optional modules, these are indicated with a *.